biotronika/freePEMF/README.md

 Related document: [bioZAP 2018-10-21 EN.pdf](https://biotronika.pl/sites/default/files/2018-10/bioZAP%202018-10-21%20EN.pdf)
 or [bioZAP 2018-04-09.pdf](https://biotronika.pl/sites/default/files/2018-04/bioZAP%202018-04-09.pdf) for Polish

+#### TODO in the reference manual:
+1. rec [czestotliwosc]... translate to English
+2. freq remove microsecounds option time
+3. jump add the information about midle jump time
+4. Add an example about generating a comlex signal - implant?

 ### To compile code and upload using Arduino IDE:
 1. Download freePEMF.ino file and put it into freePEMF folder (it must has exactly that name).
 2. Open freePEMF.ino file in Arduino IDE.